martinlindenberg/serverless-plugin-alerting/README.md

 ### Run the Plugin

  - the plugin uses a hook that is called after each deployment of a function
- - you only have to deploy your function as usual
+ - you only have to deploy your function as usual `sls function deploy`
  - it searches in the function folder for the alerting.json file and adds the configured alerts

 ### alerting.json